 Evolution and Structure of Human Hemoglobin

 Billions of years of evolution have morphed ancient protein motifs that functioned in bacteria and protists as electron transporters and nitric oxide (NO) dioxygenases to human hemoglobin that transports oxygen and metabolizes NO.1 The aboriginal, primitive monomeric protein has become a heterotetrameric protein encoded in 2 nonallelic gene clusters and provides an essential function of vertebrate life (Figure 1-2).
 Homozygosity or compound heterozygosity for a single mutation in the gene encoding one of the hemoglobin subunits, the β-hemoglobin gene (HBB; rs334, GAG-GTG; β7 glu-val; E7V; MIM 603903), is found in all individuals with sickle cell disease.
-Via complex pathophysiologic paths, beginning with its polymerization, HbS leads to the many ...
+Via complex pathophysiologic paths, beginning with its polymerization, HbS leads to the many complications of ...